9 things every couple should know about mountain weddings

 9. The mountains always deliver

 There’s a reason we’ve been photographing mountain weddings exclusively for over a decade and can’t imagine working anywhere else.
 It’s because the mountains always deliver a kind of magic that you just don’t experience anywhere else.
-While your wedding may not go exactly according to plan (does that ever happen?), if you marry in the mountains I can promise you this, you and your guests will be raving about it for years.
+While your wedding may not go exactly according to plan (does that ever happen?), if you marry in the mountains I can promise you this, you and your guests will be raving about it for years to come.